Background pattern

 • If you apply more medication than indicated, remove the excess Dolomax with a cloth.

-If you forgot to use Dolomax
+If You Forget to Use Dolomax

 If you have any doubts about the use of this medication, consult your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible Side Effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-• Wheezing, difficulty breathing, or chest tightness (asthma) (very rare:may affect up to 1 in 10,000 people).
+• Wheezing, difficulty breathing, or chest tightness (asthma) (very rare: may affect up to 1 in 10,000 people).

-• Swelling of the face, lips, tongue, or throat (very rare:may affect up to 1 in 10,000 people).
+• Swelling of the face, lips, tongue, or throat (very rare: may affect up to 1 in 10,000 people).

 • Some side effects are common(may affect up to 1 in 10 people):